 - Animal testing or animal derivatives

 Manuka Biotic® is natural skincare for the whole family, giving you access to the potent power of Manuka Oil.

 Please read the full ingredient list for any known irritants or allergies.
 We advise trying ANY new products on a small patch of skin and waiting 24 hours to make sure there is no reaction.
 Any natural product on the market could contain an ingredient that won’t agree with your skin.
 You can read how to do this here.

 Want to know more?

 There’s a lot you can do to relieve symptoms if your little one’s eczema gets worse.
-Check out the following websites for further information and support groups on how you can treat and prevent the condition.
+Check out the following websites for further information our join our private Facebook community for helpful support.
 Remember, your health provider will be able to treat you with assessing and treating your symptoms.